Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Ports

-In the screenshot I selected port 8 and changed the following:
+For example, I selected port 8 and changed the following:

 - Name: P1Reader